Omniabsent/Freejousters/README.md

 * Manjaro 21.1.3

-* Large amounts of gummy bears
+* Large amounts of black metal and gummy bears

 Stay tuned for more info about this project in the following days!